JugalGajjar/ML-Models-Bugilt-From-Scratch/README.md

-# ML-Models-Bugilt-From-Scratch
+# ML Models Built From Scratch
-A collection of machine learning models implemented from the ground up using Python.
+This repository contains implementations of various machine learning models, built from the ground up using Python.
+The primary goal is to provide a hands-on learning experience and a deeper understanding of the underlying algorithms.